qwazwsx/c4-cams/README.md

 ## 8. `POST /api/report`

-report a given post for being a dead link or inappropriate content
+report a given post for being a dead link

 note: you can only report a post once, trying to report a post multiple times will return error code `0`